Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there specific laws on the procedures employers must follow with regard to discipline and grievance procedures?

-Except for unionised employees covered by a collective bargaining agreement, no specific laws regulate the procedures that an employer must follow with regard to discipline and grievance procedures.
+Except for unionized employees covered by a collective bargaining agreement, no specific laws regulate the procedures that an employer must follow with regard to discipline and grievance procedures.

 Unions and layoffs